dataset-ninja/concrete-crack-segmentation-dataset/README.md

-# concrete-crack-segmentation-dataset
+# Concrete crack Segmentation Dataset

-Concrete Crack Segmentation Dataset
+Concrete crack is a dataset for semantic segmentation, instance segmentation tasks.